GRACE-C: Generalized Rate Agnostic Causal Estimation via Constraints: Results

-In this experiment, we use the optimization capability of Clingo.
-In particular, if there are multiple stable models, Clingo can optimize based on the weights and priorities that we set, and output a single solution with minimum cost function along with an undersampling rate $u$ corresponding to this solution.
-For this experiment, we first identify $\mathcal{H}$ such that the equivalence class of $\textbf{G$^{1}$}$ is non-singleton.
-We then assign weight to the edges of the $\mathcal{H}$ and randomly break one edge from it.
-We then run sRASL on this ``broken'' $\mathcal{H}$ to find $\textbf{G}^{1}$ with undersampled $\textbf{G}^{u}$ (for some $u$) that are closest (relative to the edge weights) to $\mathcal{H}$.
-As seen in Figure~\ref{fig5} (red bars), except for high undersamplings, sRASL frequently retrieves the true $\textbf{G}^{1}$; that is, sRASL is robust to small errors in $\mathcal{H}$ in many settings.
+In this simulation, we first randomly generate $\cgr{1}$ and undersample at a random $u$ to get $\cgr{u} = \cgH$ such that $\llbracket \mathcal{H} \rrbracket \neq \emptyset$.
+We then assign weights to the edges of $\mathcal{H}$ and randomly delete one edge in $\mathcal{H}$.
+We run sRASL on this ``broken'' $\mathcal{H}$ to learn a suitable $\cgr{1}$.
+Red bars in Figure~\ref{fig5} show the edge omission and commission errors for this approach.
+We see that, except for high undersamplings, the optimization capability of \texttt{Clingo} can be used to frequently retrieve the true $\cgr{1}$; that is, this version of sRASL is robust to small errors in $\mathcal{H}$ in many settings.

-Another approach to obtain the optimally consistent \textbf{G$^{1}$} from a broken $\mathcal{H}$ is to first same as before run the optimization and acquire a pair of solution \textbf{G$^{1}_{opt}$} and undersampling rate $u_{opt}$.
-This solution will not be undersampled, i.e. it is in the \textbf{G$^{1}$} space.
-From there, we will undersample this solution \textbf{G$^{1}_{opt}$} by $u_{opt}$ to get \textbf{G$^{u}_{opt}$}.
-Then \textbf{G$^{u}_{opt}$} is used as the input for the regular sRASL to get the equivalent class.
-The error then is calculated based on the minimum error among all the \textbf{G$^{1}$s} in the equivalent class.
-As we can see from Figure~\ref{fig5} (blue bars), we will always have improvement compared to regular optimization in terms of both commission and omission error.
+A more complex approach is to first run the optimization method to identify a solution \textbf{G$^{1}_{opt}$} and undersample rate $u_{opt}$.
+We can then undersample this solution \textbf{G$^{1}_{opt}$} by $u_{opt}$ to get \textbf{G$^{u}_{opt}$}.
+We then use sRASL to obtain $\llbracket \textbf{G}^{u}_{opt} \rrbracket$ (i.e., the full equivalence class of the undersampled graph that is ``nearest'' to $\mathcal{H}$).
+We then compute the error based on the minimum error among all $\textbf{G}^{1} \in \llbracket \textbf{G}^{u}_{opt} \rrbracket$; that is, we ask whether the true graph was found \emph{somewhere} in $\llbracket \textbf{G}^{u}_{opt} \rrbracket$.
+This approach is motivated by the intended use of sRASL by domain scientists, where they can use domain knowledge to help select graph(s) from the equivalence class.
+Blue bars in Figure~\ref{fig5} show that this more complex method provides improved performance compared to regular optimization.

-\section{Conclusion And Discussion}
+\section{Conclusion and Discussion}